kubitomi/ktrepo/MASConcurrentLogging.md

 The tool is not impacting your production environment's performance, it is a small footprint code.

-Description of implementation:
+# Description of implementation:
-Create an Automation Script with Action launch point, maybe with name: MASLog.
+## Create an Automation Script with Action launch point
+Script name could be: **_MASLog_**.
 No variables are needed.
 Enter the code below:
 ```
 from psdi.server import MXServer
 from psdi.mbo import MboConstants